 Once you have planted your Hollyhocks, they will need minimal care, but there are a few things you should be aware of when growing Hollyhocks.

 First of all, the Hollyhocks are a short-lived perennial.
 This means that most varieties will only live for 2 to 3 years.
-Their lifespan can be extended some by removing growing Hollyhock flowers as soon as they fade.
+However, their lifespan can be extended by removing growing Hollyhock flowers as soon as they fade.
 If you live in a non-tropical region, cutting them back to the ground and mulching them will also help.

-The one benefit that comes from growing Hollyhock flowers is that they easily reseed themselves.
+The one benefit of growing Hollyhock flowers is that they easily reseed themselves.
 While they may be short-lived in their proper growing conditions, they will continually grow more, which will keep the Hollyhock flowers consistent in years to come.

 - Back to genus Alcea

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.